 Children of the Pandemic

-In advance of publishing the fall issue of Advancing Your Health, Cooley Dickinson’s communications team solicited input from families who had delivered their babies during the COVID-19 pandemic.
+Cooley Dickinson’s communications team has been gathering stories from families who have delivered their babies during the COVID-19 pandemic.
 We asked families these questions:

 Talk about your birth experience in the time of COVID: